okviz/okviz.github.io/_mydocs/bullet-chart/options/target-labels/color.md

 **Default Value:** {% include color value="#000" %}

-This option allows you to define the text colour for target labels and is only visible if the [Use marker color](use-marker-color.md) option is not set to **Background**, **Background & Border**, **Border & Text** or **Text**.
-In these cases the text colour will automatically be assigned according to the color of the target marker or the best choice of visibility compared to the target labels' background.
+This option allows you to define the text color for target labels and is only visible if the [Use marker color](use-marker-color.md) option is not set to **Background**, **Background & Border**, **Border & Text** or **Text**.
+In these cases the text color will automatically be assigned according to the color of the target marker or the best choice of visibility compared to the target labels' background.

 <img src="images/target-labels-color.png" width="700">